daniarmas/kubernetes-portfolio/README.md

 This repository contains all the Kubernetes manifests and configuration files needed to deploy and manage my portfolio applications.
 It includes configurations for deployments, services, ingresses, and any other resources required to run the apps in a Kubernetes environment.

+---

+**IMPORTANT** _This setup is for development and testing only._

+---

 # How-to-steps

-1. Install these tools, which I would describe as [Kubernetes Infrastructure Components](#kubernetes-infrastructure-components) as they are essential for deploying and managing applications in a production-ready environment.
+1. Install these tools, which I would describe as [Kubernetes Infrastructure Components](#kubernetes-infrastructure-components) as they are essential for deploying and managing applications in a kubernetes environment.
+2. To deploy the [Notes](https://github.com/daniarmas/notes) app read the [instructions](notes-app/README.md).

 # Kubernetes Infrastructure Components